-As shown above, under centralization, the principal's incentive to manipulate the aggregate information arises when it is likely enough that an agent is efficient, and in such a case, the optimal contracts must discourage the principal from misrepresentation.
-In coping with her own manipulating incentive, the principal may pool the project sizes $q_B$ and $q_M$ in the optimal contract.
+As shown above, under centralization, the principal's incentive to manipulate the aggregate information arises when it is likely enough that an agent is efficient, and in such a case, the optimal contract must discourage the principal from misrepresentation.
+In coping with her own manipulation incentive, the principal may pool the project sizes q_B and q_M in the optimal contract.
 Proposition 3 shows that such pooling is optimal when it is more likely that the agents are efficient.
-The optimality of pooling is due to the fact that a separating contract requires the principal to concede larger information rent when both agents are efficient.
-That is, when the agents are more likely to be efficient, the principal's own manipulating incentive makes it harder to fine-tune the optimal project sizes according to the available information in the organization.
+The optimality of pooling is due to the fact that a separating contract requires the principal to concede larger information rent to secure truthful revelation from an efficient agent.
+That is, when the agents are more likely to be efficient, the principal's own manipulation incentive makes it harder to fine-tune the optimal project sizes according to the available information in the organization.